Inside: Learn How to Applique Using a Sewing Machine

 Another possibility would’ve been to satin stitch in matching colors all of the design.
 Dark pink around the dark pink out edges, light pink, orange, etc. That would need to be an entire class on satin stitch applique.

-Number 4 – Decorative Stitch Applique
+Step 4 – Decorative Stitch Applique

 Time to pull out those decorative stitches on your machine and play with them.
 See how the decorative stitching makes the design really pop out.
 I’ve used a variety of stitches here.
 The key is to play with it until you love it.

-Number 5 – Reverse Applique
+Step 5 – Reverse Applique

 Reverse Applique is one of my favorites.
 I think it can change a kid’s t-shirt from plain to WOW!
 And, it can cover a hole or two in a favorite garment.